-Dr. Pizzetta earned her doctorate in English from Baylor University where her coursework and dissertation focused on the application of feminist theory and Bakhtinian dialogics to colonial and nineteenth-century American fiction.
-Dr. Pizzetta's research focuses on the development of the feminist mindset in the early American prose, both in fiction and non-fiction.
-The primary vehicles for this exploration are feminist cultural studies and Darwinian literary studies, which investigate narrative interactions between human nature and culture, especially in the narratives of early American prose fiction.
-She has also published articles or book chapters on nineteenth-century utopian fiction by women, Southern women writers, and motherhood in contemporary women's fiction.
+Dr. Pizzetta earned her Ph.D. in English from Baylor University, where her coursework and dissertation, entitled "Fluid Identity: The Dialogic in the Essays of Judith Sargent Murray," focused on the application of feminist theory and the Bakhtinian dialogics to colonial and nineteenth-century American literature.
+Dr. Pizzetta's primary area of interest is the development of the feminist mindset in American literature, which involves exploration of the cultural contexts of literary texts in order to appreciate the development of a woman-centered voice in early American literature.
+The primary vehicle for this exploration is American cultural studies, with an emphasis on Darwinian and cognitive approaches to narrative, especially the narratives of early American prose fiction.